turbot/steampipe-mod-azure-compliance/docs/index.md

 # Azure Compliance Mod

-Run individual configuration, compliance and security controls or full `CIS` compliance benchmarks across all your Azure subscriptions.
+Run individual configuration, compliance and security controls or full `CIS` and `HIPAA HITRUST` compliance benchmarks across all your Azure subscriptions.

 ## References

 [Azure](https://azure.microsoft.com) provides on-demand cloud computing platforms and APIs to authenticated customers on a metered pay-as-you-go basis.

 [CIS Azure Benchmarks](https://www.cisecurity.org/benchmark/azure/) provide a predefined set of compliance and security best-practice checks for Microsoft Azure usage.

-[PCI DSS](https://www.pcisecuritystandards.org) provides security standards for the payment card industry.
+[HIPAA HITRUST 9.2](https://docs.microsoft.com/en-us/azure/governance/policy/samples/hipaa-hitrust-9-2) provides a combined set of predefined compliance and security best-practice checks for Health Insurance Portability and Accountability Act.

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.

 [Steampipe Mods](https://steampipe.io/docs/reference/mod-resources#mod) are collections of `named queries`, and codified `controls` that can be used to test current configuration of your cloud resources against a desired configuration.

 ## Documentation